Prodigy (David Alleyne): Powers and abilities

-Prodigy has the telepathic ability to absorb and mimic the knowledge and skills from the minds of the people in close proximity to him.
+Prodigy has the telepathic ability to absorb and mimic the knowledge and skills from the minds of the people close to him.
 A side effect of his powers are self-imposed mental blocks, which prevents him from retaining the knowledge he absorbs, forgetting whatever he has learned after a short period of time.
-The power is completely involuntary, and absorbs only studied knowledge, not thoughts, short-term information, or awareness.
+The power is completely involuntary.
+It absorbs only studied knowledge, not thoughts, short-term information, or awareness.

 Since losing his powers, he maintains a high intellect, due to his extensive studying prior to coming to Xavier's.
 He creates a Danger Cave, a training room for the rest of his peers, and shows an extensive knowledge of the past missions of the X-Men.
 When the mental blocks in his mind are removed by the Stepford Cuckoos, David later regains access to all the skills and knowledge that he absorbed when he was still a mutant.
 He can recall the fighting abilities and scientific knowledge of many of the X-Men including Beast's medical knowledge, Forge's and Professor Xavier's expertise in various subjects, Wolverine and Kitty Pryde's martial arts, etc. He has since regained his powers without losing all of the above knowledge.
-Recently, thanks to the Krakoa Resurrection Protocols, he has had his psychomimetic powers restored.
+Recently, owing to the Krakoa Resurrection Protocols, he has had his psychomimetic powers restored.

-Along with his intellect, Prodigy has displayed great competency as a leader.
+Additionally, Prodigy has displayed great competency as a leader.
 Both Cyclops and Danielle Moonstar have acknowledged his leadership skills.

+Reception

+Critical response

+Stacie Rook of Screen Rant included David Alleyne in their "10 LGBTQ+ Marvel Heroes That Should Join The MCU" list.
+Chase Magnett of ComicBook.com included David Alleyne in their "8 More New Mutants We Want Back at Marvel Comics" list, saying, "He's a valuable new perspective with a very unique ability that any clever writer would relish utilizing in superhero adventures."